goodluckz/goodluckz.github.io/_pages/about.md

 ---
 I'm a Ph.D. student at the Graduate Institute for Advanced Studies, SOKENDAI, National Institute of Informatics, Tokyo, Japan.
 I got my bachelor and master degree at the University of Tokyo.

+As a Ph.D. student specializing in the field of network and communication, I have been working on internet scan detection and threat analysis, mainly focused on IPv6.
-As a researcher with a background in networking and communication, I have been working on several projects related to Age of Information, Named Data Network, transport protocol, data caching, and IPv6 network.
+In addition to my current research, I have also worked on several projects related to Age of Information in IoT system, Named Data Network, congestion control, video streaming and data caching.

+My research interests include:
+- Network measurement, monitoring and detection, internet-wide scan detection, honeynet
+- Next generation network architecture, IPv6 network
+- Real-time applications, Age of Information
+- Machine Learning, Artificial Intelligence, Graph Neural Network
+- Transport layer protocols, congestion control, multimedia streaming, bitrate adaption
+- Informations Centric Network, caching
+- Cloud computing, Data Center Networks, Edge Computing
+- Distributed computing, peer-to-peer networks, Blockchain